scotthmccoy/scotthmccoy.github.io/_posts/2023-07-26-status-bar.md

 ```

 # UIStatusBarStyle
 The status bar styles have awkward names where the "lightContent" means the one you'd typically use for dark mode "darkContent" means the one you'd typically use for light mode.
-They make more sense when we consider that the status bar is typically translucent so the color of the bar is less significant than the color of its *content*.
+They make more sense when we consider that the status bar is typically translucent so the color of the bar is less significant than the color of its *content* - you'd want to use darkContent (that is, the status bar has black text) when the app is in Light Mode (the status bar has a light background) and lightContent when (white text) when the status bar has a dark background.

 ```
 extension UIStatusBarStyle: CustomStringConvertible {